ybalaji123/IBM-HR-report-using-SQL/README.md

 This project generates a console-based formatted HR report using SQL Server.
 It allows HR personnel to input an `EmployeeNumber` and instantly view key employee information, actions, and attrition risk indicators in a human-readable format.

-The report is designed to mimic the structure of bank transaction reports for clarity and professionalism.

 ---

 ## Features